 Know Your Costs, Then Add More

-You should always consult a professional or team thereof when purchasing a fixer-upper property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+You should always consult a professional or team thereof when purchasing a fixer-upper property in The USA.
 Not only should you talk to an inspector, but you should also seek counsel from a structural engineer.
 If the home as a pool, talk to a leak detection specialist.
 If there is a septic tank, you might hire a company to make sure everything is operating correctly.
 Ask around and find out what people you know have paid for similar repairs.
 Getting estimates is one thing, but actual costs can be quite another.
 This is why it is always good to have a small surplus set aside for the unexpected expenses.
 You might find a critical repair is needed, but you don’t have the budget for it.
 This could cost you big if you are forced to resell as-is, disclosing the needed repair.

 Have A Plan B